Tetragramato/graalvm-spark-kotlin/README.md

 http://localhost:4567/hello
 ```

-Et voilà !!!
-You run a GraalVM native-image, with a simple service responding "Hello World".
+Et voilà !
+You run a GraalVM Application, with a simple service responding "Hello World".

-## TODO

-The native-image is running in the same Docker container than GraalVM -> Need to run the native-image on another "clean" Docker Container.